microsoft/msphpsql/test/Performance/README.md

 ### 1. Modify lib/connect.php with the test database credetials
 ### 2. Execute run-perf_tests.py.
-The script must be executed with `sudo` because to enable pooling it needs to modify odbcinst.ini system file.
+The script must be executed with `sudo python3` because to enable pooling it needs to modify odbcinst.ini system file.
 As an improvement, the location of the odbcinst.ini file can be changed so that, sudo is not requiered.

-    run-perf_tests.py -platform <PLATFORM> -iterations <ITERATIONS> -iterations-large <ITERATIONS_LARGE> -result-server <RESULT_SERVER> -result-db <RESULT_DB> -result-uid <RESULT_UID> -result-pwd <RESULT_PWD>
+    py.exe run-perf_tests.py -platform <PLATFORM> -iterations <ITERATIONS> -iterations-large <ITERATIONS_LARGE> -result-server <RESULT_SERVER> -result-db <RESULT_DB> -result-uid <RESULT_UID> -result-pwd <RESULT_PWD>

 `-platform` - The platform that the tests are ran on.
 Must be one of the following: Windows10, WidnowsServer2016 WindowsServer2012 Ubuntu16 RedHat7 Sierra
 `-iterations` - The number of iterations for regular tests.